percona/pmm/CONTRIBUTING.md

 ### Exporters

-Exporters by itself is an independent applications, so each of them contains their own README files explaining how to contribute [see PMM Client](#PMM-Client).
+Exporters by themselves are independent applications, so each of them contains its own README files explaining how to set up a local environment [see PMM Client](#PMM-Client).

 ### UI